mridubhatnagar/Python-Resources/Resources.md

 1. https://medium.com/dunder-data/how-to-learn-pandas-108905ab4955 - article on how to get started with Pandas module in Python.
 2) https://towardsdatascience.com/interactive-data-science-with-jupyter-notebooks-457ab4928b08 - Using Jupyter notebook.

+**Start with Kaggle**

+1) https://www.analyticsvidhya.com/blog/2015/06/start-journey-kaggle/ - Starting with Kaggle.
+Which question to start from.